alexromanescu/xfolder/docs/install.md

 - **Mounting SMB/NFS**: the scanner does not mount shares itself.
 Use system tools (e.g., `mount -t cifs ...`) before running the app.
 - **Port conflicts**: change `-p 8080:8080` or Vite’s default port in `frontend/vite.config.ts` if needed.
 - **Virtualenv reuse**: re-activate with `source backend/.venv/bin/activate` before running backend commands.
+ - **Long-running scans**: for very large trees, expect the overall progress bar to move quickly through the walking/aggregating phases and then spend most of its time in the grouping phase.
+The percentage and ETA should now advance smoothly instead of jumping to ~99% and stalling.

 Happy scanning!